joao-aguilera-c/analysisGPT/README.md

-DataAnalysisGPT - A Flask-based data analysis tool using OpenAI's GPT-3
+DataAnalysisGPT - A Flask-based data analysis tool using OpenAI's ChatGPT
 -----------------------------------------------------------------------

-This tool uses a Flask web application to analyze a CSV file with the help of OpenAI's GPT-3 language model.
+This tool uses a Flask web application to analyze a CSV file with the help of OpenAI's ChatGPT language model.
 The tool:

 *   Accepts CSV files as input and can infer the proper delimiter
 *   Provides a description of the dataset